saulogp/fat.management.api/README.md

 ## License

-Specify the license under which your API is published.
+This API is published under the MIT License.
+See the LICENSE file for more details.

 ## Contact